We want everyone involved in cricket in Kent to have a safe, positive experience and be welcomed and supported in their activities.

 Appointing a Club Safeguarding Officer

 Your Club Safeguarding Officer will be the first point of contact for everyone within the club, the County Safeguarding Officer and the ECB for child safeguarding matters.
-They also will be ensuring the Club is adopting and implementing the various safeguarding activities necessary for it to demonstrate its duty of care for children.
+They also will be ensuring the Club is adopting and implementing the various safeguarding activities necessary for it to demonstrate its duty of care for children and adults.

 Support for the Club Safeguarding Officer